idk-code404/RSBAB-test/README.md

 Roblox Spelling Bee Audio Bot

-i have not tested it yet because i coded it for windows not linux
+i have not tested it yet because i coded it for windows not linux i know i could uses a VM i am too lazy

 A Python bot that listens to Roblox Spelling Bee audio, transcribes the word, and types it automatically.
 ⚠️ DISCLAIMER